samyakpadwekar/Java_backend/Spring boot/Readme.md

 - *@ComponentScan*: enable @Component scan on the package where the application is located.
 - *@Configuration*: allow to register extra beans in the context or import additional configuration classes.

-### Q.Explain @Component, @Service, @Repository, @Configuration, @EnableAutoConfiguration, @ComponentScan, @EntityScan, @Transient, @Bean.
-1. *@Component* :
-- generic stereotype annotation for any spring-managed component.
-- indicates that a class is a Spring component and it can be auto-detected during classpath scanning.
-- tyically used for creating beans without any specific stereotype (e.g.@Service,@Repository) or to mark a custom class as a Spring bean.
-2. *@Service* :
-- specialization of @Component and is typically used to annotate service classes.
-- these classes hold the business logic and are often used in the service layers of an application.
-- automatically discovered and registered as Spring beans
-3. *@Repository* :
-- another specialization of @Compoent and is typically used to annotate repository (data access) classes.
-- used to indicate that the class provides the mechanism for storage, retrieval, update, delete and search operation on objects.
-- often work with databases and Spring's Data Access/Integration technologies.
-4. *@Configuration* :
-- The @Configuration annotation is a Spring framework annotation that indicates that a class defines one or more Spring beans or configuration methods.
-- It is used to define configuration classes that provide bean definitions or configuration for the Spring container.
-5. *@EnableAutoConfiguration* :
-- The @EnableAutoConfiguration annotation is a Spring Boot-specific annotation that enables Spring Boot's auto-configuration feature.
-- It automatically configures various components and settings based on the project's dependencies, reducing manual configuration efforts.
-- Spring Boot's auto-configuration simplifies the setup of a Spring Boot application by providing sensible defaults.
-Without it, you would need to configure many components manually.
-6. *@EntityScan* :
-- When writing our Spring application we will usually have entity classes – those annotated with @Entity annotation.
-We can consider two approaches to placing our entity classes:
-a.
-Under the application main package or its sub-packages.
-b.
-Use a completely different root package .
-- In the first scenario, we could use @EnableAutoConfiguration to enable Spring to auto-configure the application context.
-- In the second scenario, we would provide our application with the information where these packages could be found.
-For this purpose, we would use @EntityScan.
-- @EntityScan annotation is used when entity classes are not placed in the main application package or its sub-packages.
-In this situation, we would declare the package or list of packages in the main configuration class within @EntityScan annotation.
-- This will tell Spring where to find entities used in our application.
-- We should be aware that using @EntityScan will disable Spring Boot auto-configuration scanning for entities.
-7. *@ComponentScan* :
-- Similar to @EntityScan and entities, if we want Spring to use only a specific set of bean classes, we would use @ComponentScan annotation.
-- It’ll point to the specific location of bean classes we would want Spring to initialize.
-- This annotation could be used with or without parameters.
-Without parameters, Spring will scan the current package and its sub-packages, while, when parameterized, it’ll tell Spring where exactly to search for packages.
-- Concerning parameters, we can provide a list of packages to be scanned (using basePackages parameter) or we can name specific classes where packages they belong to will also be scanned (using basePackageClasses parameter).

 ### Q. What is Auto Configuration?
 - Auto Configuration is a fundamental feature of Spring Boot.
 - It is a mechanism that automatically configures various components and settings within your Spring Boot application based on the libraries and dependencies you have in your project.